AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 ```

 :::tip
-ℹ️ Note: You need to get **symbol** from wallet like Portkey.
+ℹ️ Note: You need to get **symbol** from the Portkey wallet.
 :::

 - **Follow Steps to get NFT symbol from Portkey Wallet:**

   - Open Portkey Wallet.
   - Go to the NFTs tab.
-  - You will find the SEED that you already got from above steps.
+  - You will find the SEED that you already got from the above **seed generation** step.
-  - Click on that SEED to see details
+  - Click on the SEED to see details.
-  - You will find the **Token Symbol** on **Token Creation via This Seed** section.
+  - You will find the **Token Symbol** inside the **Token Creation via This Seed** section.
-  - Copy add use that value of Token Symbol.
+  - Copy and use that value of the token symbol.

 #### What This Function Does: